lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

    ![](/assets/doctor8.jpg)
  - Disadvantage
    - only be used with ferromagnetic pipes or pipe with ferromagnetic components
    - limited information in the literature assesses the reliability of this method

+#### 2.3.3 Ultra spectrum based methods

 #### 2.4 Wireless underground sensor networks for pipeline monitoring